arun-gupta/whats-my-latency/README.md

 - **Responsive design**: Works great on desktop, tablet, and mobile
 - **Cloudflare Turnstile**: Privacy-first, user-friendly CAPTCHA to protect stats submission from bots and abuse
 - **Automatic CI/CD:** Every push to GitHub automatically deploys the latest version to Cloudflare Pages, ensuring the [live demo](https://whats-my-latency.pages.dev/) is always up to date.
+- **Automatic backend latency testing:** The backend runs latency tests to all regions every 3 minutes using Cloudflare Workers Cron Triggers.
+- **D1 database storage:** All latency results are stored in Cloudflare D1 for historical analysis.
+- **Interactive latency trends:** Scrollable chart showing historical latency data across all POPs with configurable time range (10-1000+ data points)
+- **Custom legend:** Always-visible legend showing all POPs with color coding
+- **Real-time data updates:** "Run Latency Test Now" button triggers new tests and updates the chart
+- **Smart validation:** Slider automatically adjusts to available data range

 ---

 ## 🌍 Why Cloudflare?

-This project is a hands-on demonstration of Cloudflare’s global edge network and developer platform:
+This project is a hands-on demonstration of Cloudflare's global edge network and developer platform:

 - **Global Reach:** Instantly test latency to Cloudflare POPs and AWS regions around the world, showing the power of a distributed edge.
 - **Real-Time Performance:** Experience how Cloudflare Workers deliver lightning-fast responses from the nearest location.
 - **Developer Platform:** Built using Cloudflare Workers, this app highlights how easy it is to deploy, scale, and run code at the edge with minimal setup.
 - **Interoperability:** Combines Cloudflare and AWS endpoints, showing how Cloudflare can be part of a multi-cloud or hybrid architecture.
-- **Modern Web Standards:** Uses Cloudflare’s support for modern JavaScript, APIs, and security best practices.
+- **Modern Web Standards:** Uses Cloudflare's support for modern JavaScript, APIs, and security best practices.
-- **User Experience:** Demonstrates how Cloudflare’s edge can power interactive, real-time, and globally accessible web apps.
+- **User Experience:** Demonstrates how Cloudflare's edge can power interactive, real-time, and globally accessible web apps.
-- **Security & Bot Protection:** Uses Cloudflare Turnstile for privacy-first, user-friendly CAPTCHA to protect endpoints from bots and abuse, showcasing Cloudflare’s security platform.
+- **Security & Bot Protection:** Uses Cloudflare Turnstile for privacy-first, user-friendly CAPTCHA to protect endpoints from bots and abuse, showcasing Cloudflare's security platform.

-> **Cloudflare isn’t just a CDN—it’s a platform for building the next generation of fast, secure, and global applications.**
+> **Cloudflare isn't just a CDN—it's a platform for building the next generation of fast, secure, and global applications.**

 ---